casualGamer-dev/Nuon/doc/HACKING/HelpfulTools.md

 };
 ```

-  5. To generate documentation from the Tor source code, type:
+  5. To generate documentation from the Nuon source code, type:

 ```console
 $ doxygen -g